What Is Music Publishing? The Complete Beginner’s Guide

 an illustration related to music publishing

-When it comes to earning royalties, music publishing is an essential topic for independent artists to understand.
+When it comes to earning royalties, music publishing is an essential topic to understand.

 Our guide breaks it down in simple terms, and by the end, you’ll know whether or not a music publishing deal is right for you.